wri/carbon-budget/readme.md

 ### Running the model
 There are two ways to run the model: as a series of individual scripts, or from a master script, which runs the individual scripts sequentially.
 Which one to use depends on what you are trying to do.
-Generally, the individual scripts (which correspond to model stages) are more appropriate for development and testing, while the master script is better for running the main part of the model from start to finish in one go.
+Generally, the individual scripts (which correspond to specific model stages) are more appropriate for development and testing, while the master script is better for running the main part of the model from start to finish in one go.
 In either case, the code must be cloned from this repository.
 Run globally, both options iterate through a list of ~275 10x10 degree tiles.
 (Different model stages have different numbers of tiles.)
 Run all tiles in the model extent fully through one model stage before starting on the next stage.
 (The master script does this automatically.)
 If a user wants to run the model on just one or a few tiles, that can be done through a command line argument (`--tile-id-list` or `-l`).
-If individual tiles are listed, only those will be downloaded and run.
+If individual tiles are listed, only those will be run.
 This is a natural system for testing or for running the model for individual countries.
+You can see the tile boundaries in pixel_area_tile_footprints.zip.
 For example, to run the model for Madagascar, only tiles 10S_040E, 10S_050E, and 20S_040E need to be run.

 The model runs inside a Docker container.
-Once you have Docker configured on your system, have cloned this repository, and have configured access to Amazon Web Services, you can do the following on the command line in the same folder as the repository on your system.
+Once you have Docker configured on your system, have cloned this repository, and have configured access to AWS (if desired), you can do the following on the command line in the same folder as the repository on your system.
 This will enter the command line in the Docker container.

-For runs on my local computer, I use `docker-compose` so that the Docker is mapped to my computer's drives.
+For runs on a local computer, use `docker-compose` so that the Docker is mapped to my computer's drives.
 I do this for development and testing.
-If running on another computer, you will need to change the local folder being mapped in `docker-compose.yaml` to fit your computer's directory structure.
+If running on another computer, you will need to change the local folder being mapped in `docker-compose.yaml` to match your computer's directory structure.
-You will also need to either provide your own AWS secret key and access key or change the docker-compose code to not use them.
+If you want the model to be able to download from and upload to s3, you will also need to provide your own AWS secret key and access key as environment variables (`-e`) in the `docker-compose run` command.

 `docker-compose build`

 `docker-compose run --rm -e AWS_SECRET_ACCESS_KEY=... -e AWS_ACCESS_KEY_ID=... carbon-budget`

+If you don't have AWS credentials, you can still run the model in the docker container but downloads and uploads will not occur.
+In this situation, you need all the basic input files for all tiles in the docker folder `/usr/local/tiles/` on your computer.

+`docker-compose build`

+`docker-compose run --rm carbon-budget`

-For runs on an AWS r5d spot machine (for full model runs), I use `docker build`.
+For runs on an AWS r5d spot machine (for full model runs), use `docker build`.
+You need to supply AWS credentials for the model to work because otherwise you won't be able to get input tiles onto the spot machine or output tiles out of the spot machine.

 `docker build . -t gfw/carbon-budget`

 `docker run --rm -it -e AWS_SECRET_ACCESS_KEY=... -e AWS_ACCESS_KEY_ID=... gfw/carbon-budget`

 Before doing a model run, confirm that the dates of the relevant input and output s3 folders are correct in `constants_and_names.py`.